 Rosslyn Castle is perched high on a promontory of rock, hidden in a steep-sided wooded valley overlooking the beautiful River North Esk, just 8 miles from Edinburgh.
 It is surrounded on three sides by the river, and is only accessible by a narrow bridge crossing a 55-foot chasm, created by cutting through the neck of rock connecting the promontory to the ground behind.

 Although it might have been difficult to assault, it was never secure against artillery.
 Instead, it became a high-status family home for generations of Rosslyn St. Clairs, until William, the ‘Last of the Rosslyns’, died in 1778.
 Eventually, after many years of decay, it was inherited in 1977 by its current owner, Peter St. Clair-Erskine, the seventh Earl of Rosslyn.
-It is now managed and let by the Landmark Trust to help cover the high cost of its maintenance.
+It is now managed and let by the Landmark Trust to help cover the high cost of its maintenance, and they have published an interesting Rosslyn Castle History Album compiled by the Earl and Countess.

 Photographs of the castle from different perspectives.
 Note the lower road crossing the Esk, which would have circled the castle, arriving close to the garden entrance between the house and the Keep.
 The middle of the bridge was destroyed about 1700, and only an abutment on the castle side remains.